 10 of 10

-For full shade and a woodland look, you can't beat these delicate flowers.
-They emerge in early spring, burst into bloom.
-Some will disappear as the weather warms, but don't worry, they'll be back next year and they will eventually spread and multiply.
+To give full shade areas a woodland look, you can't beat these delicate flowers.
+They emerge in early spring and then burst into bloom.
+Some will disappear as the weather warms, but don't worry, they'll be back next year and will eventually spread and multiply.
 Plant these in zones 3–9:

-- Bluebells (Mertensia) - Ephemerals that dazzle with flurries of blue flowers, then disappear.
-Zones 3 - 9
+- Bluebells (Mertensia): ephemerals that dazzle with flurries of blue flowers, then disappear

-- Lungwort (Pulmonaria saccharata) - An early bloomer with white-spotted foliage.
-Zones 3 - 9
+- Lungwort (Pulmonaria saccharata): an early bloomer with white-spotted foliage